All Episodes

 Somebody likes country music and you don't, you can't talk them out of it.

-You know, emotions, emotion.
+You know, emotion's emotion.

-I mean, you either love something or you don't, you love somebody or you don't.
+And you either love something or you don't.

-And even if you go at them with incredulity, you're basically, I can't believe you're this stupid.
+When you go at somebody this unhinged emotionally with substance, and even if you go at them with incredulity, you're basically, I can't believe you're this stupid.

-That's just gonna drive them further to all me.
+That's just going to drive them further.

 And it's the most expensive commodity that we have.

-You're you're gonna make a mistake here.
+You're going to make a mistake here.

 Just tell them what they're voting for.

-Oh yeah, I can't wait.
+Oh, yeah, I can't wait.

 I can't wait till we abandon Israel.